 An iPad VPN might not be the first thing that comes to mind when considering essential apps for Apple's iconic tablet.
-However, while iPads and the iOS software they run are widely regarded as secure, there are still plenty of ways your information can be compromised if you're not using the best VPN when using public Wi-Fi.
+However, while iPads and the iOS software they run are widely regarded as secure, there are still plenty of ways your information can be compromised if you're not using a quality VPN service on public Wi-Fi.

 Security is only half the story, though.
-An iPad VPN can virtually relocate you, meaning you'll be able to watch US-exclusive shows on Netflix and Amazon Prime when you're outside the States, and access other geo-restricted platforms like BBC iPlayer when you're back at home.
+An iPad VPN can virtually change your location, meaning you'll be able to watch US-exclusive shows on Netflix and Amazon Prime when you're outside the States, and access other geo-restricted platforms like BBC iPlayer when you're back at home.

 What makes a good iPad VPN?